FlexeiPrata/Novalles/README.md

   of functions usage.
 * Novalles does not require any proguard rules and should work normally in release builds if your Ui Models and adapters work normally.
+* Decompose annotation should be used careful, because it is very lightly tested.
 * Please, report any issues you've encountered. **Novalles is still in development**, so your feedback is very helpful.

 ## How to integrate in your project